joostflick/be-assessment-2/readme.md

 - [x] Staying logged in using express-sessions
 - [x] Choosing between 3 options
 - [x] See who you match with based on those choices
+- [x] Edit your choices and find new matches
 - [x] Connecting to your matches
 - [x] Deleting connections